missionpinball/mpf-docs/docs/code/api_reference/devices/shot_groups.md

 Parameters:

 * **direction** – String that specifies whether the rotation direction is to the left or right.
-Values are ‘right’ or ‘left’.
+Values are 'right' or 'left'.
 Default of None will cause the shot group to rotate in the direction as specified by the rotation_pattern.

 Note that this shot group must, and rotation_events for this shot group, must both be enabled for the rotation events to work.